ismayton/audition-database/README.md

 * Rails version 6.0.3

-* Database creation
+## Database Creation

 To create the database, run `rake db:migrate`.

-* Database initialization
+## Database Initialization

 To populate the database with Orchestras, Instruments, and Positions, run `rake db:seed`.
+The seed file includes seeds for all ICSOM orchestras and the most common orchestra positions.
+For combined positions and european position naming conventions, more positions may need to be created in the app.

-* Adding Lists to the Database
+## Adding Lists to the Database

 After creating an admin profile using the Signup form, the simplest process to creeate a list is;